 Simulates systematic sensor errors (biases).

-NOTE: These are 'Hard-Iron' / 'Fixed-Sensor' biases.
+NOTE: These are 'Fixed-Sensor' biases.
 Because they are

 added in the Body-Frame, they represent offsets that rotate WITH